minborg/jdk/src/java.base/share/classes/jdk/internal/misc/stable-semantics.md

 In the VM, there are corresponding changes (e.g., `typedef enum { Relaxed, Opaque, Volatile, Acquire, Release, Stable, Stable_Volatile } AccessKind;`)

-Semantically, when reading a memory location with stable access, the VM may elide all subsequent reads and, regardless of intervening updates by any thread (including the updating thread!), constant-fold the initially observed value.
+Semantically, when reading a memory location with stable access, the VM may elide all subsequent reads and, regardless of intervening updates by any thread (including the updating thread itself!), constant-fold the initially observed value.
 In that sense, Stable semantics can be viewed as even weaker than Plain semantics — a deliberately “weak” read.

 While this can raise concerns, it is important to note that `Unsafe` is already limited to advanced users, and there are many existing ways to violate